bturner-r7/Chef-Metasploit/README.md

 ## How to use this repo (Chef Solo)

-### Option #1 - from scratch
+### Step 1
-Use this option if you've got nothing more than a bare install of Ubuntu server.
+Start here if you've got nothing more than a bare install of Ubuntu server.
 In this case, you can get Chef-ready with this one-liner (requires sudo):

 <pre>
 wget https://raw.github.com/rapid7/Chef-Metasploit/master/bootstrap.sh && bash bootstrap.sh
 </pre>

-Now do the stuff in Option 2 below:

-### Option #2 - from a prepped snapshot
+### Step 2
-You can use this option if you're maintaining a snapshot of the VM post-bootstrap, which you should be.
+(Skip Step 1 and start here if you're maintaining a snapshot of the VM post-bootstrap, which you should be)

 First, get the cookbooks (this repo):